 - 2. For applications where the PHA proposes a de minimis reduction of units, projects will not be permitted to retain the subsidy of any units that are not included in the conversion application.
-An exception is made when the PHA is proposing a de minimis reduction in dwelling units, but certain units will be designated for special purpose uses or units are being reconfigured through rehab to improve marketability (e.g. combining efficiencies).
+Instead, HUD will reallocate the subsidy to other conversions in accordance with Section 1.7.A.5.vi.
+An exception is made when the PHA is proposing a de minimis reduction in dwelling units, but certain units will be designated for special purpose uses or units are being reconfigured through rehab to improve marketability (e.g. combining efficiencies.
 The project will retain the subsidy attributable to those units and the contract rents for the dwelling units will increase by a share of the foregone subsidy (i.e., the Operating Fund and Capital Fund portion of the weighted Contract Rent). - 3.
 When a project's funding is reduced as a result of a program cap on contract rents, a PHA may request that HUD transfer the excess subsidy to the PHA's voucher program in order to facilitate Choice-Mobility. - 4.
-PHAs that are scheduled to receive ongoing Replacement Housing Factor or Demolition Disposition Transition Funding (including funds that have not been awarded as well as funds that have been awarded but not yet disbursed) may choose to forego any ongoing
+PHAs that are scheduled to receive ongoing Replacement Housing Factor, or Demolition Disposition Transition Funding subsidy (including funds that have not been awarded as well as funds that have been awarded but not yet disbursed) may choose to forego any ongoing RHF/DDTF grants for the purpose of offsetting an increase to the initial RAD rent.
+At a

-RHF/DDTF grants for the purpose of offsetting an increase to the initial RAD rent.
-At a PHA's request HUD will provide a forecast of total Anticipated RHF/DDTF grants.
+PHA's request HUD will provide a forecast of total Anticipated RHF/DDTF grants.
 The RAD rent may then be increased by the following amount:

-[Total Anticipated RHF/DDTF Grants + Undisbursed RHF/DDTF] $\div$ 20 $\div$ Number of Units converting under RAD $\div$ 12 = PUM RAD Rent Increase
+[Total Anticipated RHF/DDTF Grants or Undisbursed RHF/DDTF] \div 20 \div Number of Units converting under RAD \div 12 = PUM RAD Rent Increase